vtashlikovich/hlbank/account_service/README.md

 * accounts
 * transactions

-Commands processed from REST and message queues.
+Commands processed from the REST API and a message queue.

 ## Installation